Slavetomints/slavetomints.github.io/markdown/writeups/training/picoCTF/forensics/secret-of-the-polygot.md

 ![that... half the flag](assets/image0.png)

-Hm, odd.
+Hm, odd again.
 I wonder what happens if I try to load in the PDF?

 ![there's the other half!](assets/image1.png)